Xu-Personal/RestaurantServices/README.md

 ## Background

-The project provides web services available externally for consumptions by public websites such as Yelp, mobile apps such as Apple and Google Maps, as well as the website hosted by the restaurant itself.
+The project provides web services available externally for consumptions by public websites such as Yelp, mobile apps such as Apple and Google Maps, as well as the websites and tablet apps hosted by the restaurants themselves.

 Unfamiliar with the softwares (web sites and web services, both exposed and consumed, shared and proprietary), I am making the following assumptions:
 * Apple Map and similar defines a set of common APIs that all restaurants need to support in order to show details when a user looks the restaurant up in Apple Map.